-Follow directions here to make your own glitter sensory bottle at home.
+Follow directions here to make your calming glitter bottle at home.

 8. Art for Stress Relief

 Art is a magical way of helping kids express emotion and communicate big feelings that they can’t always share in words.
-Children naturally gravitate towards art as a way to reduce stress and offer a sense of control in their world.
+Children naturally gravitate towards art to reduce stress and offer a sense of control in their world.

 Art is truly a versatile and effective stress management technique.
 Have you ever seen a child coloring at a restaurant to deal with the stress of waiting for their meal?
-It really helps!
+It helps!